MESH-Research/knowledge-commons-works/README.md

 ### Making changes to template files

-Changes made to jinja template files will be visible immediately in the running Knowledge Commons Repsitory instance.
+Changes made to jinja template files will be visible immediately in the running Knowledge Commons Repository instance.

 ### Making changes to theme (CSS) and javascript files